konstantinosy/objectLand/README.md

 * A bank app consisting of three classes Account, Bank and BankMenu.
 Functionality includes viewing, adding, activating and deactivating accounts.
 * Two additional files.
 One explaining the double datatype problem and an example of Faker with an ArrayList.

+<b><u>Week5</u> contains:</b>

+* An example that fetches data from the internet and displays it.
+Keywords: API, url, parser and try/catch blocks.
+* An example featuring inheritance and polymorphism.
+Keywords: ? :)
+* In the exercises folder it includes quick coding to see how the ternary operator works and an exercise about pulling questions from a trivia website to display them(WIP).